emanueljulius/dataprocessor/readme.rst

 Application Controller is dataprocessor/application/controllers/Welcome.php Application views are under dataprocessor/application/views directory

+Application configuration file is under dataprocessor/application/config/config.php
+      Application base url should be http://localhost/dataprocessor
+      Or it can be configured according to where the application is placed

 Application Database configuration file is dataprocessor/application/config/database.php
             Dabase name: bigdatadb
             username and password can be configured accordingly